progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	[master 83e38c7] added new benchmarks
 	 1 files changed, 5 insertions(+), 0 deletions(-)

+Fíjate que no has tenido que ejecutar `git add` sobre el archivo benchmarks.rb antes de hacer la confirmación.

-Notice how you don’t have to run `git add` on the benchmarks.rb file in this case before you commit.
+> Notice how you don’t have to run `git add` on the benchmarks.rb file in this case before you commit.

+### Eliminando archivos ###

-### Removing Files ###
+> Removing Files

+Para eliminar un archivo de Git, debes eliminarlo de tus archivos bajo seguimiento (más concretamente, debes eliminarlo de tu área de preparación), y después confirmar.
+El comando `git rm` se encarga de eso, y también elimina el archivo de tu directorio de trabajo, para que no lo veas entre los archivos sin seguimiento.

-To remove a file from Git, you have to remove it from your tracked files (more accurately, remove it from your staging area) and then commit.
+> To remove a file from Git, you have to remove it from your tracked files (more accurately, remove it from your staging area) and then commit.
 The `git rm` command does that and also removes the file from your working directory so you don’t see it as an untracked file next time around.

+Si simplemente eliminas el archivo de tu directorio de trabajo, aparecerá bajo la cabecera “Modificados pero no actualizados” (“Changed but not updated”) (es decir, _sin preparar_) de la salida del comando `git status`:

-If you simply remove the file from your working directory, it shows up under the “Changed but not updated” (that is, _unstaged_) area of your `git status` output:
+> If you simply remove the file from your working directory, it shows up under the “Changed but not updated” (that is, _unstaged_) area of your `git status` output:

 	$ rm grit.gemspec
 	$ git status